aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

 Write protection shows whether the author has recommended opening a document as read-only and/or requiring a password to modify the document.

-Aspose.Words allows you to make a document read-only to restrict editing by using the [ReadOnlyRecommended](https://apireference.aspose.com/words/java/com.aspose.words/writeprotection#ReadOnlyRecommended) property and the [SetPassword](https://apireference.aspose.com/words/java/com.aspose.words/writeprotection#setPassword(java.lang.String)) method.
+Aspose.Words enables you to make a document read-only to restrict editing by using the [ReadOnlyRecommended](https://apireference.aspose.com/words/java/com.aspose.words/writeprotection#ReadOnlyRecommended) property and the [SetPassword](https://apireference.aspose.com/words/java/com.aspose.words/writeprotection#setPassword(java.lang.String)) method.

 {{% alert color="primary" %}}